zyzo/zyzo.github.io/_posts/2015-05-01-explore-php-pthreads-bugs.md

 echo 'Be what\'s next' .
 PHP_EOL;
 {% endhighlight %}

 Well, it did.
 The example works as expected, with this little *fix*.
-That's the second crazy thing.
+That's just crazy !
 The scope of the variable shoudn't have anything to do with the blocking thread problem.

+Using the second fix between these two, I dodged the bullet and go on with my application.

-I must admit I didn't go over 300+ issues on the github page, and on one of them may lie the answer for all this madness.
-But still, these problems just demonstrate how frustrating and dangerous threads in PHP could be.
-Visit [here](https://github.com/zyzo/meteor-ddp-php/commits/devel) for real-life example.
+I must admit I didn't go over 300+ issues on the github page, and in one of them may lie the answer for all this madness.
+But still, these problems just demonstrate how frustrating and dangerous working with PHP threads could be.
+Visit [here](https://github.com/zyzo/meteor-ddp-php/commit/71df57680954260bcc6dadfc7b244fba4bce895b) for real-life example.